The Krull-Remak-Schmidt-Azumaya Theorem for idempotent complete categories: The Krull-Remak-Schmidt-Azumaya Theorem in Additive Categories

 \textsl{Case 2. $J_k$ is infinite.} Using a strategy similar to that used in Case 1, we observe that $I_k$ is infinite.
-We let the remaining proof to the reader, since it is identic with that presented in \cite[Theorem 3]{WW}. \end{proof}
+We leave the remaining proof to the reader, since it is identical with that presented in \cite[Theorem 3]{WW}. \end{proof}

+\begin{definition} The category $\CC$ is said to have \textit{enough compact objects} if for every non-zero object $B\in \CC$ there exist a compact object $C\in \CC$ and a non-zero morphism $C\to B$. \end{definition}

-Recall that a triangulated category $\CC$ is \textit{compactly generated} if it has direct sums and enough compact objects, and the isomorphism classes of the compact objects form a set.
-From \cite[Proposition 1.6.8]{Ne} it follows that all compactly generated triangulated categories are idempotent complete.
+\begin{definition} Recall that a triangulated category $\CC$ is \textit{compactly generated} if it has direct sums, has enough compact objects, and the isomorphism classes of the compact objects form a set. \end{definition}